 They Look Far Better.

 How many times have you driven into a car park and noticed cars looking identical with the styling?
-With old cars you don’t get this for good reasons.
-First of all, designers back then really where on top of their game producing some really iconic shapes with some even going to styling houses.
-This made for an interesting time in car ownership and easier as you could distinguish cars from each other, it also meant that truly gorgeous cars like the shark nose BMW’s of the 80’s or the classy grace of an old Mercedes-Benz instantly became a hit and even now are still in demand.
+With old cars, you don’t get this for good reasons.
+First of all, designers back then really were on top of their game producing some really iconic shapes with some even going to style houses.
+This made for an interesting time in car ownership and easier as you could distinguish cars from each other, it also meant that truly gorgeous cars like the shark nose BMW’s of the ’80s or the classy grace of an old Mercedes-Benz instantly became a hit and even now are still in demand.

 They’re Easier To Work On.

 With new cars coming out every other day, manufacturers make it really difficult to stop everyday people working on their cars.
 While this works for people who don’t really have a clue about how cars work, for people like myself and others who are about the place, we find it annoying, to say the least.
 You have to strip down a lot of plastic to get to the engine and then you have to strip down even more of the car to change a starter motor for example.
 With older cars you’ll be surprised at how much space you have to work with, take both my mothers Lexus RX400h & my Volvo C70 for example, now these cars are premium cars from high-end manufacturers but you’ll discover the slightly older Volvo easier to work on.
 The Lexus has acres of plastic covering everything.
 Even removed, there’s no space to put a hand let alone a spanner or ratchet which makes typical maintenance a pain, made even worse by Lexus’s Hybrid system which dominates most of the car’s engine bay.

 You Actually Have To Look After Them.